 However, you may find that after identifying a resource online you have further questions about it.
 For instance, detailed inventories have been created for many archival collections and placed online, but some of these collections have not yet been digitized, which may leave open questions about whether the items are pertinent to your research.

-In cases like this, LBI provides reference support in the reading room of the Center for Jewish history and by mail or email.
+In cases like this, LBI provides reference support in the reading room of the Center for Jewish History as well as through the form below.
 The Center for Jewish History also provides live chat with a librarian at ask.cjh.org.
 Unfortunately, LBI cannot accept reference inquiries by phone.

 To ensure the fastest and best response to your request, please make sure you do the following before submitting an inquiry through the form below: